 Our monthly SDG Meetups are a collaboration with SDG House and C-Change.
 For each Meetup, we focus on one Sustainable Development Goal (SDG) and invite entrepreneurs, innovators and knowledge partners to share lessons learned from working toward that specific goal.

-For the third edition of the SDG Meetup series we are organising with C-Change and SDG House we explored SDG 3: Good Health & Well-Being.
+For the third edition of our SDG Meetup series we explored SDG 3: Good Health & Well-Being.
 Although many more people live healthy lives today than in the past decade, many challenges must still be overcome to achieve SDG 3 by 2030.
 Among these is universal healthcare: half the world’s population does not have access to essential health services, and 100 million people are still forced into extreme poverty as a result of health expenses.

 SDG 3 as a means to reduce poverty

 Divya Dimple, Public Affairs Manager at Philips, joined us to share Philips’ knowledge as a pioneer in health science technology.
 Divya explained that SDG 3 is essential for achieving all 17 SDGs.
 After all, happy and healthy people can dedicate more time and energy to sustainable development solutions.
 Unfortunately, the lack of universal health coverage means many are forced into poverty due to expensive treatments and medicine.
 Solving this problem requires more than new medical products; we cross-sector partnerships working closely together on systemic solutions.
 Together with civil organisations and NGOs, the private sector can transform entire health systems by bringing financing and innovation, including new medical technology.

 Collaborating to transform health systems